For almost a year now I have been airing my family’s dirty laundry on here, basically advertising to the world that my whole darn family has ADHD.

 Making these realizations about myself and my lineage I decided to do my nerdy research thing and educate myself on the science of inheritance and ADHD.
-I am going to break down for you what I have learned about when ADHD runs in the family.

-I dunno about you but I needed to brush up on the basics of genetics.
 This article from ADDitude has an awesome little glossary on the side that I will screen capture for you here:

 According to the article there is “suggestive evidence for linkage on several human chromosomes.
 Linkage is the inheritance of 2 or more genes in the same region on a chromosome.”